Ire3DS4/Project_DRD/README.md

 ## Introduction

-Methylation analysis is crucial for understanding epigenetic modifications that affect gene expression without changing the DNA sequence.
-This project uses Infinium methylation arrays to measure DNA methylation at specific CpG sites.
-The steps include loading raw data, preprocessing, normalization, visualization, and statistical analysis to identify patterns and differences between groups (e.g., wild type (WT) and mutant (MUT)).
+The following pipeline is designed to analyze DNA methylation data from the Illumina HumanMethylation450 BeadChip platform, a popular tool for genome-wide methylation studies.
+The Infinium assay provides insights into DNA methylation patterns, which are crucial for understanding various biological processes and disease mechanisms.

+This repository offers a comprehensive, user-friendly pipeline for processing, analyzing, and interpreting methylation data from the Infinium platform.

+### Workflow Overview
+Quality Control: Assess data quality to identify potential issues or biases.
+Preprocessing: Apply normalization techniques to reduce technical variations and batch effects.
+Differential Methylation Analysis: Identify differentially methylated regions (DMRs) or CpG sites associated with specific conditions or phenotypes.
+Visualization: Create informative plots to visualize DNA methylation patterns and results.

 ## Data Preparation

 ### 1. Load Raw Data

-First, we load the necessary libraries and raw data files.
-The raw data files include methylation intensity values for different samples.
+Begin by loading the raw data files, which contain intensity values for both methylated and unmethylated probes across samples.
+This step ensures that the data is correctly formatted for subsequent analyses.

 ```r
 # Load necessary libraries